 Q: How do I find long-tail keywords without expensive tools?

 A: Start with customer conversations, support tickets, and sales inquiries.
-Use Google Autocomplete and People Also Ask for additional ideas, and expand manually or with affordable tools.
+Use Google Autocomplete and People Also Ask for additional ideas, then expand manually or with affordable tools.

 A: Score keywords by Relevance, Difficulty (favor lower difficulty), and Intent.
 Focus first on high-relevance, low-difficulty, high-intent phrases.